Are you looking for Artificial Intelligence Interview Questions? If yes then start here.

 Most Artificial Intelligence Interview Questions and answers are technical and based on various simple and complex concepts, however, some questions will test your judgment and reasoning too.
 These questions are subjective and based on your understanding of the idea of artificial intelligence.
 Some typical questions asked are –

-Question: Is AI good or bad?
+1. Is AI good or bad?

 Answer: Well, you can argue for both sides.
 AI is good because it can do repetitive or dangerous tasks that are performed by humans.
 Or you can say that it is bad because it is making us, humans, depend a lot on technology.
 There are justifications for both sides and there is no right or wrong.

-Question: Do you think machines will surpass humans?
+2. Do you think machines will surpass humans?
 What will happen if this becomes true in the future?

-Answer: Again, you can answer yes or no. Yes, machines can surpass humans if they can think as humans, which looks a reality considering the advancements in technology.
+Answer: Again, you can answer yes or no. Yes, machines can surpass humans if they can think as humans, which looks like a reality considering the advancements in technology.
 If this happens, a lot of tasks can be performed without errors that humans make otherwise.
 On the other hand, if machines start making all the decisions, there could be chaos in the existing systems.
 However, since humans are the ones controlling AI, machines can only work in tandem and never surpass humans.

-Question: What are the AI technologies that you use every day?
+3. What are the AI technologies that you use every day?

 Answer: There are many AI technologies that we use knowingly or unknowingly, for example, we use Alexa/Siri which uses Natural Language Processing.
 Robots are used in many places to perform repetitive tasks.
 Drones are used to capture images from any height and direction.
 Facebook performs face and image recognition.